 Ultimately, Cassandra's pleas were denied.
 Returning empty handed, Cassandra was driven mad with rage as she watched the health of her father decline.
 She swore she would destroy Tacoma and bring the avians of Nimbaterra to justice.
 Her father soon passed away, in horrific pain and angish.

 Cassandra was lost.
 She began her descent into dark magics, studying all that she could.
-Her newfound knowledge in necro-magic was then used to return the breath of life to corpses of the creatures she had tortured.
-These souls were once living creatures who had suffered greatly in their last moments on earth, and now seeked revenge upon the living.
+Her newfound knowledge in necro-magic was then used to return the breath of life to corpses in the form of Zengre.
+Many of these souls belonged to living creatures who had suffered greatly in their last moments on earth, and now seeked revenge upon the living.

 Cassandra worked tirelessly to rebuild the bodies of her victims, subsituting bone, brass, copper or steel for any missing body parts.
 These strange creatures would go on to become the Zengre, who continue to plague the citizens of Nimbaterra even today.